tomharvey/bootstraps/README.md

 Installs the latest CodeDeploy agent.

 ### configure-chef-client
 Installs chef-client, creates client.rb configuration file and organistaion-validation.pem key then runs chef-client and sets up a system cronjob to run chef-client every 15min.
+Pass the organistaion name to this script as the first and only argument.

 *NB* This is very opinionated.
 To use it, follow [these instructions in the wiki](https://github.com/tomharvey/bootstraps/wiki/configure-chef-client).